 Investments: Where quoted prices are available in an active market, securities are classified within Level 1 of the valuation hierarchy.
-Level 1 securities includes the investments held by Quad Cities Community Foundation which had a fair value of \$22,909 on December 31, 2023.
+Level 1 securities includes the investments held by Quad Cities Community Foundation which had a fair value of \$25,201 and \$22,909 on December 31, 2024 and 2023, respectively.